finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_property_time_series**
 > ResourceListOfPropertyInterval get_portfolio_group_property_time_series(scope, code, property_key, portfolio_group_effective_at=portfolio_group_effective_at, as_at=as_at, filter=filter, page=page, limit=limit)

-[EARLY ACCESS] GetPortfolioGroupPropertyTimeSeries: Get the time series of a portfolio group property
+[EARLY ACCESS] Get the time series of a portfolio group property

 List the complete time series of a portfolio group property.